Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Renormalization and construction of the rough distribution

 \section{Renormalization and construction of the rough distribution}

-To end the proof of existence and uniqueness for the renormalized equation, we need to prove that the O.U. process associated to the white noise can be extend to a rough distribution of $\mathcal X$. (see Definition~\ref{hyp:renormalization1}).
+To end the proof of existence and uniqueness for the renormalized equation, we need to prove that the O.U. process associated to the white noise can be extended to a rough distribution in the space $\mathcal X$ (see Definition~\ref{hyp:renormalization1}).
 As explained above, to define the appropriate process we proceed by regularization and renormalization.
 Let us take a \emph{a smooth radial function $f$ with compact support and such that $f(0)=1$}.
 We regularize $X$ in the following way